RbxAPI/Pyblox/README.md

 The Roblox API updates whenever necessary and often the developers don't specify when or why these changes are taking place.
 Due to this, this repo could break at anytime.
 If a break does occur, please open up an issue on this repo detailing the error.

+``Master`` - This branch is at version ``2.4.2`` .
+Those with ``2.4.1`` may update to this branch without breaking changes.
+Addresses critical issues and is maintained.
+Will be uploaded to pip sometime soon.

 ## Installing
 There's now two ways to install Pyblox.
 You may now do it through pip: